Evals

 </Accordion>

-<Accordion title="Can I move test scenarios between test suites?">
+<Accordion title="Can I move scenarios between test sets?">

 Yes.
-Each scenario has a dropdown menu (three-dot icon) with three options: **Move** relocates the scenario to another Test Suite, **Copy** creates a duplicate in another suite, and **Duplicate** creates a copy in the same suite.
+Each scenario has a dropdown menu (three-dot icon) with three options: **Move** relocates the scenario to another test set, **Copy** creates a duplicate in another test set, and **Duplicate** creates a copy in the same test set.

 </Accordion>